“A cosy, cottagey country hotel in rustic Beaminster, 6 miles inland from the Jurassic Coast”

 Chris is a former Michelin-starred chef, so you know you're in for treat at The Ollerod.
 There's an a la carte menu or a Small Plates menu, each of which features seasonal local produce, homegrown veggies and some surprising Asian flavours.
 The menus change every few weeks, but you might find flame-grilled mackerel satay with pickled Thai shallots, roast suckling pig with black pudding purée and potato fondant, or polenta and shiitake mushroom fritters.
 Wash it all down with an English wine from the Furleigh Estate just down the road.

 Seat yourself in the elegant dining room (Georgian panelling, crisp linens, candlelight and an Adam fireplace), or the more contemporary brasserie area (a light indoor-outdoor space that spills out of a garden room into a tent-like pavilion, and onto a patio terrace).
 Traditional afternoon teas complete the picture.
+Note that the restaurant is closed for lunch and dinner Tuesdays and Wednesdays.

-Breakfast includes a continental buffet alongside hot dishes like Eggs Benedict, smoked salmon, a full English and, the Chef’s special, the all-day snail breakfast - egg and bacon topped with locally-sourced snails.
+Breakfast (served daily) includes a continental buffet alongside hot dishes like Eggs Benedict, smoked salmon, a full English and, the Chef’s special, the all-day snail breakfast - egg and bacon topped with locally-sourced snails.
 Make sure you save room for some freshly baked pastries - when we visited these appeared after the cooked breakfasts were served, which we found a little odd.
 Mueslis, breads and preserves are all homemade.

 - Children's meals